Simon Roberts (businessman)

 retail operations director.
 He is a former managing director of Boots UK.

 Early life

 He was born in Croydon, and brought up in South London, attending Purley Sixth Form College.

 Career

-He started his career working for Marks & Spencer (M&S) aged 16.
-He was at M&S for fifteen years, becoming a senior manager in 1998.
+He started his career working for Marks & Spencer (M&S) aged 15.
+He was at M&S for sixteen years, becoming a senior manager in 1998.

 Boots UK

 He joined Boots UK in 2003 as regional director of the south region.
 He was the joint chief operating officer from 2011, with Ken Murphy.
 He became managing director of Boots UK (health and beauty) on 1 October 2013, with Ken Murphy (from Cork) becoming managing director of Boots International.

 Roberts left Boots in June 2016 "to pursue new opportunities".

 Sainsbury's

 In September 2016, it was announced that he would be joining Sainsbury's as retail and operations director.

 In January 2020, he was appointed CEO effective 1 June 2020, following the impending retirement of Mike Coupe.
 Roberts also became the CEO of Argos.